 \subsection{Experimental Setup}

-\textbf{Implementation and baselines.} We implemented {\scheme} in \verb!C++!.
-Our implementation is based on Falcon \cite{wagh2020falcon}, keeping the basic MPC protocols, adding the new protocols, adding GPU supports for linear layers, and switching the networking library to ZeroMQ.
+\textbf{Implementation and baselines.} We implemented {\scheme} in \verb!C++!, building on Falcon \cite{wagh2020falcon}.
+We introduced new protocols, GPU support for linear layers, and we switched to ZeroMQ for networking.
 Falcon is the main framework we compare to, but the open-source project was not implemented to support GPUs and does not address a key protocol for Transformers: \textsf{Softmax}.
-As a baseline, we extended Falcon and called this new baseline Falcon+, which includes three improvements over Falcon: 1.
-GPU support for linear layers, 2. a new MPC protocol for $\pi_{\textsf{softmax}}$, which is implemented using the exponentiation protocol of \cite{crypten2020} combined with $\Pi_{\textsf{Div}}$ and $\Pi_{\textsf{Max}}$ provided by Falcon, 3.
-ZeroMQ \cite{zmq} as a networking library for better performance and fair comparison with the proposed scheme.
-These changes do not affect the threat model.
+Falcon+ introduces three main improvements: (1) GPU support for linear layers, (2) a new MPC protocol for $\Pi_{\textsf{softmax}}$ using the exponentiation protocol from \cite{crypten2020} combined with Falcon's $\Pi_{\textsf{Div}}$ and $\Pi_{\textsf{Max}}$, and (3) ZeroMQ for networking to ensure better performance and a fair comparison with {\scheme}.
+These changes do not alter the threat model.

-We also compare our scheme with AriaNN \cite{ryffel2020ariann}, but we use Falcon as the primary baseline for a few reasons.
-We found that Falcon and AriaNN are comparable; AriaNN shows benefits compared to Falcon in some settings, but also disadvantages in others before our optimizations for Falcon+.
-AriaNN consumes a large amount of memory due to its technique, e.g., a server with 64GB DRAM can only support inputs of batch size 8 for ResNet18 inference, while 32GB is enough for batch size 128 in our case.